-Plagiarism is the presentation of another’s words or ideas as if they were not your own without giving credit to the other person.
+Plagiarism is the presentation of another’s words or ideas as if they were your own without giving credit to the other person.

 You give credit by citing the author.